Insurance Claim Glossary: Plain English Definitions

 - Bad Faith

 - When an insurer unreasonably delays, underpays, or denies a claim.
-In California, bad faith is a tort — you can sue for damages beyond the policy limits, including emotional distress and punitive damages.
+In California, bad faith is recognized as a tort, and an insured may be able to recover damages beyond policy limits — potentially including emotional distress and, where the conduct meets the statutory standard, punitive damages.
+Whether a particular claim supports a bad-faith action is a question for a California-licensed attorney.
 Read more

 - Brandt Fees